Analysis of Blocking Probability in a Relay-based Cellular OFDMA Network: Abstract

 \section{Abstract}

-Relay deployment in Orthogonal Frequency Division Multiple Access (OFDMA) based cellular networks helps in coverage extension and/or capacity improvement.
-In OFDMA system, each user requires different number of subcarriers to meet its rate requirement.
+Relay deployment in Orthogonal Frequency Division Multiple Access (OFDMA) based cellular networks helps in coverage extension and/or capacity improvement. \textbf{To quantify capacity improvement, blocking probability of voice traffic is typically calculated using Erlang B formula.
+This calculation is } based on the assumption that all users require same amount of resources to satisfy their rate requirement.
+However, in an OFDMA system, each user requires different number of subcarriers to meet its rate requirement.
 This resource requirement depends on the Signal to Interference Ratio (SIR) experienced by a user.
-Traditional methods to compute blocking probability cannot be used in relay based cellular OFDMA networks.
-In this paper, we present an approach to compute the blocking probability of such networks.
-We determine an expression of the probability distribution of the user's resource requirement based on its experienced SIR and then classify the users into various classes depending upon their subcarrier requirement.
-We consider the system to be a multidimensional system with different classes and evaluate the blocking probability of system using the multi-dimensional Erlang loss formulas. \thefootnote
+Therefore, the Erlang B formula can not be employed to compute blocking probability in an OFDMA network. \textbf{In this paper, we determine an analytical expression to compute the blocking probability of relay based cellular OFDMA network.
+We determine an expression of the probability distribution of the user's resource requirement based on its experienced SIR.
+Then, we classify the users into various classes depending upon their subcarrier requirement. }We consider the system to be a multi-dimensional system with different classes and evaluate the blocking probability of system using the multi-dimensional Erlang loss formulas. \textbf{ This model is useful in the performance evaluation, design, planning of resources and call admission control of relay based cellular OFDMA networks like LTE.} \thefootnote